 Use Visual Aids and Cues

 You can also use other cues to signal the start of a routine.
-For example, playing a specific song before bedtime or using a timer to indicate the end of playtime can help children transition smoothly from one activity to another.
+To give you an idea, playing a specific song before bedtime or using a timer to indicate the end of playtime can help children transition smoothly from one activity to another.

 Make Routines Fun and Engaging

 Routines don't have to be boring or rigid.
 You can make them more fun and engaging by incorporating games, songs, or other playful activities.
-For example, you can turn brushing teeth into a game by setting a timer and challenging your child to brush for the entire two minutes.
+Take this: you can turn brushing teeth into a game by setting a timer and challenging your child to brush for the entire two minutes.
 Or, you can sing a special song during bath time to make it more enjoyable.

 You can also involve your child in the planning and preparation of routines.
 Ask them for their input on what activities they would like to include and how they would like to do them.
 This will give them a sense of ownership and control, making them more likely to cooperate.